Evgeni6197/AD-BUS-STOPS/README.md

       these parameters are assigned to the environmental variables and are not accessible publicly
     - The EMAIL_HOST_USER  parameter also differs in the Heroku version.
     - The minimal Heroku tariff used now sometimes leads to a lack of resources (db connections) and  *Server&nbsp;Error* message.
 Just refresh the page
+    - For the sake of simplicity,  as it is described in the project launch section, the application can be run locally using 'python manage.py runserver,' which is suitable for local testing.
+On Heroku, the application is deployed using the Gunicorn server.
   - The front page and the index page are decorated by animation that not only serves as an ornament
     but also introduces a business context.
   - The project appearance depends on the user device type: it differs for phones, tablets,